 To ‘Low FODMAP-ify’ this smoothie

-- sub blackberries for an extra kiwi and 1/2 a cup of raspberries
+- Substitute the blackberries for an extra kiwi and 1/2 a cup of raspberries

 - Choose a lactose free yogurt

-- Choose a lactose free milk or Low FODMAP milk alternate like almond milk
+- Choose a lactose free milk or Low FODMAP milk alternative like almond milk